 - Age of social media profile: Unfortunately you cannot determine the age of most social media profiles.
 That’s a pity.
 It would have been a good way to determine if the profile was newly set up to scam people.

 - Ask Mr Google: Always always always check with Google.
 One very good example is JT Foxx who advertises that he is the World’s #1 Wealth Coach, Real Estate Investor and Serial Entrepreneur.
 He runs a very credible campaign with a more than reasonable social media presence.
-Mr Google, however, tells a different story.
-Check out Scam Group and the the Complaints Board just to name a few.
-So if in doubt, google scam groups.
-There’s usually one in every country.
+Just google JT Foxx scam and you get a different story.
+Most countries have a government sponsored scam watch site – In Australia, you can check out Scamwatch.
+So if in doubt, check out your local government site.

 So, at the end of the day, remember that scams target people of all backgrounds, ages and income levels and in every country.
 Don’t think that no one will be interested in a small business such as yours.
 The reality is that the scammers will go for the easy targets.
 The big boys have the money to put the latest security in place and they are harder to hit.
 There’s no one group of people who are more likely to become a victim of a scam.
 It’s not only the naïve and gullible who fall victim; all of us may be vulnerable to a scam at some time.
 Scams succeed because they look like the real thing and catch you off guard when you’re not expecting it.
 They also exploit your desire to be polite and respectful, as well as your generosity, compassion and good nature.

 Have you done this quiz by the Department of Consumer Affairs in Victoria, Australia?
 Scammers are getting smarter, constantly changing their scams to try to catch you out – so stay alert and on the lookout!
 That is the only way to take care of business in this area.

 5. TAKING CARE OF BUSINESS BY PROTECTING YOUR TECHNOLOGY